KarelZe/thesis/references/obsidian/chapters/🧵Positional encoding.md

 - Note that there is a subtle difference between positional embedding and encoding.
 When reading [[@rothmanTransformersNaturalLanguage2021]] I noticed, that word `positional encoding = embedding + positional vector`
 - There are obviously different types of *positional embeddings* e. g., learnable embeddings, absolute positional representations and relative positional representations. ([[@tunstallNaturalLanguageProcessing2022]]) In the [[@vaswaniAttentionAllYou2017]] an *absolute positional encoding* is used.
 Sine and cosine signals are sued to encode the position of tokens.
 - Positional encoding can be learned or fix.
 Both seem to work similarily.
 - According to this [reddit post](https://www.reddit.com/r/learnmachinelearning/comments/9e4j4q/positional_encoding_in_transformer_model/), [[@vaswaniAttentionAllYou2017]] chose the fixed encoding with sine and cosine, to enable learning about the relative position in a sequence.
+It's also documented in the paper, even though it is covered only briefly.
 - *Absolute positional embeddings* work well if the dataset is small.

 **Visualization:**